 Connectivity

-The Stio Hardscrabble Insulated Mitt ($159) are on the priciest side, but you get an all-leather mitten that is sleek but still warm.
-Coming in at a premium is the Outdoor Research Alti II GORE-TEX Mitts ($199), which won our award for the best mitten with synthetic insulation and are made for mountaineering and high-elevation adventures.
+The Stio Hardscrabble Insulated Mitt ($159) is on the priciest side, but you get an all-leather mitten that is sleek but still warm.
+Coming in at an even higher tag is the Outdoor Research Alti II GORE-TEX Mitts ($199), which are made for mountaineering and high-elevation adventures.
 Health and safety tools come at a cost.
+For everyday skiers, the Arc’teryx Sabre Mitten ($190) blends leather with a high-end, strong yet slender synthetic textile that makes the mitten breathable towards the cuff and easy to slide under the cuff of your jacket sleeve.

 The best winter mittens will first depend on what activity you’ll be using them for most — skiing or snowboarding, or just keeping your hands cold around town during winter.
 Are you looking to prioritize warmth, durability, or a balance of both?